PythonHacker24/theminimalistbook/README.md

 ## Site Details

-This site is completely owned by me as an indivisual.
+This site is completely owned by me as an individual.
 It has been developed with **Hugo** and **Digital Garden Theme**.
 I am keeping the source code open-source for any contributions that can be made from the community.
 You are welcome to fix any mistakes or typos in my writings, since I don't use any kind of fancy writing tools and everything is custom tailored.
 I am certainly not the best grammer expert, so your expertise would help make it better.

 ## License